AnghelLeonard/Hibernate-SpringBoot/README.md

 71. **[How To Remove The Extra SELECT COUNT Query in Spring Boot Paging Via Window Functions](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiAdditionalMethods)**

 **Description:** When we rely on an *offset* paging we have the performance penalty induced by throwing away *n* records before reached the desired *offset*.
 Larger *n* leads to a significant performance penalty.
 But, this is not the only performance penalty.
-Most of the time we want to count the total number of rows to calculate the total number of possible pages, so this is an extra `SELECT`.
-So, if we don't want to go with keyset pagination and avoid counting that total which can be very costly, we have to tacke this performance penalty somehow.
+Most of the time we want to count the total number of rows to calculate the total number of possible pages, so this is an extra `SELECT COUNT`.
+So, if we don't want to go with *keyset* pagination and avoid counting that total number of records, which can be very costly, we have to tacke this performance penalty somehow.
 For databases vendors that support *Window Functions* there is a solution relying on `COUNT(*) OVER()` as in this application that uses this window function in a native query against MySQL 8.

 **Key points:**\
-     - in entities, add for each setter an additional method that return `this` instead of `void`

-**Fluent API example:**\
+     - create a DTO projection to cover the extra-column added by the `COUNT(*) OVER()` window function\
+     - write a native query relying on this window function

+**Example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootFluentApiAdditionalMethods/sample.png)